pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 In the pool design presented above, the pool effectively acts as a man in the middle between the user and the ultimate time source during the NTS Key Exchange portion of the session.
 This means that the pool has access to the key material of these sessions.
 Although this is a small additional risk, we consider this acceptable because the pool could already always assign sessions for a user to time servers it controls anyway.

-The fact that the pool also gets access to key material makes it less advisable to have a pool as a downstream time source for another pool, as this increases the number of actors with access to the key material even further.
+The fact that the pool also gets access to key material makes it less advisable to have a pool as a time source for another pool, as this increases the number of actors with access to the key material even further.

-The design above does avoid sharing key material between all downstream time sources.
-As a consequence, a downstream time source in the pool will not be able to break confidentiality or authenticity of traffic with other downstream time sources of the pool.
-Furthermore, any traffic directly with the downstream time source has no key material involved that is known to the pool.
+The design above does avoid sharing key material between all time sources.
+As a consequence, a time source in the pool will not be able to break confidentiality or authenticity of traffic with other time sources of the pool.
+Furthermore, any traffic directly with the time source has no key material involved that is known to the pool.

 ## Error handling

-To avoid giving multiple downstream time sources access to the key material of the end user, it is important that the keys extracted from the TLS session between the user and the pool are sent to at most one downstream time source.
-If an error occurs after sending the Fixed Key Request record, either with the TLS connection between the pool and the downstream time source, or by being explicitly reported by the downstream time source to the pool, the pool SHOULD return an error to the user.
-Retrying with a different downstream time source during the same TLS session may unintentionally leave the user vulnerable to the operator of the originally selected downstream time source.
+To avoid giving multiple time sources access to the key material of the end user, it is important that the keys extracted from the TLS session between the user and the pool are sent to at most one time source.
+If an error occurs after sending the Fixed Key Request record, either with the TLS connection between the pool and the time source, or by being explicitly reported by the time source to the pool, the pool SHOULD return an error to the user.
+Retrying with a different time source during the same TLS session may unintentionally leave the user vulnerable to the operator of the originally selected time source.

 # IANA Considerations